-The maximum number of points for that particular letter grade is awarded according to the MLT Program Grading Scale (out of a possible 100).
+The maximum number of points for a particular letter grade is awarded according to the MLT Program Grading Scale (out of a possible 100).

-Those points are then multiplied by the weighted percentage for that evaluation method (0.50) and this value is combined with scores for the other two evaluation components and totaled to give the Practicum Grade.
+Points are then multiplied by the weighted percentage for the evaluation component (0.30) and this value is combined with scores for the other two evaluation components and points granted for attendance to determine the Practicum Grade.

-For example, a student who performs 24 tasks, earns twelve 3's, nine 4's, and four 5's -receives a Total Number of Task Evaluation Points of 92.
-This is multiplied by .50 giving 46 points to this section of the evaluation.
+For example, a student who performs 24 tasks scoring twelve 3's, nine 4's, and four 5's -- earns a Total Number of Task Evaluation Points of 92.
+This is multiplied by .30 giving 28 points to this section of the evaluation.

-The Task List Average Score is then applied to the Clinical Site Evaluator's Scale to assign 46 points.
+The Task List Average Score is then applied to the Clinical Site Evaluator's Grading Sheet for an assign 28 points.